Ada-Developers-Academy/core-pses/01/highest-rated.md

 * topics: pse
 ##### !question

-Write at least two unit tests for `get_highest_rated`.
+1. Use the comments provided to write at least two example input/outputs:
-* Consider at least one nominal and one edge test case.
+    * Consider at least one nominal and one edge case.
     * What is the expected output for the given input?
+    * You can use the examples provided in the prompt, or other examples.
+2. Write unit tests for `get_highest_rated` for the nominal and edge cases you identified in the first step.

 *Note: Click the **Run Tests** button to save your tests for instructor feedback.
 No real tests are actually run again your unit tests.*
 ##### !end-question